ra1nb0rn/SimpleRegexScan/README.md

   --no-color            Do not color the output
   -i INPUT [INPUT ...], --input INPUT [INPUT ...]
-                        Input one or more files or directories to search
+                        Input one or more files or directories to search -o OUTPUT, --output OUTPUT
+                        A file to save the final results to

 predefined regexes:
   predefined regexes that can be used

   -A, --all-regexes     Use all predefined regexes (default if no predefined
-                        regex is explicitly specified) -N, --no-regexes      Use none of the predefined regexes -u, --unsafe-func     Regex that indicates unsafe function usage with a variable, e.g. "eval($_REQUEST['cmd'])" -f, --file-inclusion  Regex that indicates file inclusion via a variable, e.g. "include 'modules/'.$_REQUEST['module']" -k, --cookie-usage    Regex that indicates usage of a cookie, e.g.
+                        regex is explicitly specified) -N, --no-regexes      Use none of the predefined regexes (defaults to true if one of the predefined regexes is explicitly specified)
+  -u, --unsafe-func     Regex that indicates unsafe function usage with a
+                        variable, e.g. "eval($_REQUEST['cmd'])"
+  -f, --file-inclusion  Regex that indicates file inclusion via a variable,
+                        e.g. "include 'modules/'.$_REQUEST['module']"
+  -k, --cookie-usage    Regex that indicates usage of a cookie, e.g.
                         "$_COOKIE['ID']"
-  -s, --sqli            Regex that indicates an SQL Injection code pattern,
+  -s, --sqli            Regex that indicates an SQL Injection code pattern
-                        e.g. "..
+                        with direct usage of HTTP params, e.g. "...
 WHERE ID = \''.$_REQUEST['ID'].'\''"
+  -S, --sqli-all        Regex that indicates an SQL Injection code pattern
+                        with or without direct usage of HTTP params, e.g.
+                        "...
+WHERE ID = \''$id.'\''"
-  -x, --xss             Regex that indicates an XSS code pattern, e.g.
+  -x, --xss             Regex that indicates an XSS code pattern with direct
-                        "echo 'Username: '.$_REQUEST['user']"
+                        usage of HTTP params, e.g. "echo 'Username:
+                        '.$_REQUEST['user']"

 Example: simple_regex_scan -ufs -i /var/www/html/mycms
 ```

-Simple Regex Scan provides five predefined regexes that are used by default.
-If any flag out of ``{-u, -f, -k, -s, -x}`` is specified, all non predefined regexes that are not explicitly specified are not used.
+Simple Regex Scan provides six predefined regexes that are used by default.
+If any flag out of ``{-u, -f, -k, -s, -S, -x}`` is specified, all non predefined regexes that are not explicitly specified are not used.

 **Example call:**
 ```
-simple_regex_scan -f -c "(eval.*(.*\\\$.*);" /var/www/html/mycms
+simple_regex_scan -f -c "(eval.*(.*\\\$.*);)" /var/www/html/mycms
 ```
 This has the tool scan all PHP files within the directory "/var/www/html/mycms" for file inclusions and the use of the ``eval(...)`` function with a variable.
 Note the triple backslash to properly escape the dollar sign in a shell environment.
 Also, because the output text can be a bit wide, be sure to stretch your terminal if you get output that is difficult to read.
-Alternatively you can disable colored output and print the results to a file via I/O redirection.
+Alternatively you can disable colored output and output the results to a file via the ``-o`` parameter.

 ## Contribution &amp; Bugs
 If you want to contribute, or have any questions or suggestions, use GitHub or directly contact me via Email <a href="mailto:dustin.born@gmx.de">here</a>.
 If you found a bug or have other troubles, feel free to open an issue.